-Baylor Law School announces Senator Murray Watson of Waco, Texas, as the 2017 Baylor Lawyer of the Year.
+Baylor Law School named Senator Murray Watson, Jr., of Waco, Texas, the 2017 Baylor Lawyer of the Year.
 “Senator Watson is most deserving of this honor,” Dean Brad Toben said.
 “Senator Watson is an exemplar of a public servant.
 His impact on the state of Texas, McLennan County, and Baylor is profound, and he is one of the most humble leaders I have ever known.”

 April 30 - May 5, Baylor Law hosted its second annual Business Law Boot Camp at the Sheila & Walter Umphrey Law Center in Waco, Texas.
 The Business Law Boot Camp is a week-long program that provides Baylor Law students with a practical overview of the various areas of law a business transactional lawyer will encounter on a regular basis.